-In the bands 1 545–1 555 MHz and 1 646.5–1 656.5 MHz (and in the United States also the bands 1 555–1 559 MHz and 1 656.5–1 660.5 MHz as per footnote 5.362A), the provisions in ITU Radio Regulations stipulate that priority shall be given during the frequency coordination process to the spectrum requirements for the aeronautical mobile-satellite (R) service.
+In the bands 1 545–1 555 MHz and 1 646.5–1 656.5 MHz (and in the United States also the bands 1 555–1 559 MHz and 1 656.5–1 660.5 MHz as per No 5.362A), the provisions in ITU Radio Regulations stipulate that priority shall be given during the frequency coordination process to the spectrum requirements for the aeronautical mobile-satellite (R) service.
 Over a long period of time (prior to WRC-12), these provisions did not provide for the required access for aeronautical mobile-satellite (R) communications.
 In order to secure that the aeronautical requirements for, in particular, long-distance communications using satellite technology are met, the relevant radio regulatory provisions in Resolution 222 were amended at WRC-12 as an attempt to improve and secure in all cases access by aviation to those bands.

 AVIATION USE: These frequencies are used for air-ground communications and, in the FANS scenarios, expected to replace HF voice over oceanic/remote areas.
 In continental airspace, satellite communications may be used as a supplement to VHF.
 The system supports voice and data for ATC or ADS purposes.
 SARPs were adopted by ICAO in 1995.